wlangera/gcube-bcubed-hack/paper.md

 )
 ```

 This function designates observations (`observations`) to cells of a given grid (`grid`) to create a data cube. `id_col` specifies the column name of the column with unique ids for each grid cell.
 If `id_col = "row_names"` (the default), a new column `id` is created where the row names represent the unique ids.
-If `aggregate = TRUE` (default), return data cube in aggregated form (grid with number of observations per grid cell).
+If `aggregate = TRUE` (default), the data cube is returned in aggregated form (grid with number of observations per grid cell).
 Otherwise, return sampled points in uncertainty circle.
 The randomisation method, specified with `randomisation`, is used for sampling within uncertainty circle around each observation.
 By default `"uniform"` which means each point uncertainty circle has an equal probability to be selected.
 If no coordinate uncertainty is present, the function takes the point itself for designation.
 The other option is `"normal"` where a point is sampled from a bivariate Normal distribution with means equal to the observation point and the variance equal to (-`coordinateUncertaintyInMeters`^2) / (2 * log(1 - `p_norm`)) such that `p_norm` % of all possible samples from this Normal distribution fall within the uncertainty circle. `p_norm` is only used if `randomisation = "normal"` and has the default value of 0.95.
 Uniform is the standard method to create biodiversity data cubes.
 The normal randomisation is an experimental feature.

 The following imports and suggests were used.
 Packages listed under 'imports' are essential for the package to function and are automatically loaded when **gcube** is loaded.
 Packages listed under 'suggests' are not essential for the basic functionality of the package but are useful for certain optional features, examples, or tests.
 These packages are not automatically loaded when **gcube** is loaded.